DeepanAnbazhagan/ENCODER8TO3/README.md

 # ENCODER8TO3
 # AIM:
-To simulate and synthesis Encoder using Vivado software.
+To simulate and synthesis of Encoder using Vivado software.
 # APPARATUS REQUIRED:
 Vivado 2023.1 software.
 # Pin Diagram: